Rihanna Marks The One-Year ‘ANTiversary’ Of Her ‘Anti’ Album With Never Before Seen Photos On Instagram

 A photo posted by badgalriri (@badgalriri) on

-In her second Instagram post, Rihanna can be seen kicking back in the recording studio while donning camouflage pants and a casual white t-shirt, captioning the black-and-white shot with, “the making of……#ANTiversary.”
+In her second Instagram post, Rihanna can be seen kicking back in the recording studio while donning camouflage pants and a casual white T-shirt, captioning the black-and-white shot with, “the making of……#ANTiversary.”

 A photo posted by badgalriri (@badgalriri) on

-Similarly, Rihanna took to the site to share a third photo of herself in the process of recording for Anti, this time seen donning a pair of chic cat-eye sunglasses, a red flannel, and a Pulp Fiction t-shirt as she casually sips from a tea cup.
+Similarly, Rihanna took to the site to share a third photo of herself in the process of recording for Anti, this time seen donning a pair of chic cat-eye sunglasses, a red flannel, and a Pulp Fiction T-shirt as she casually sips from a tea cup.
 Rihanna captioned her final photo with a simple, “#ANTiversary” and a red balloon-emoji, which became a symbol for the songstress’ eighth studio album release as a nod to the cover art for her Anti album.

 In 2015, Rihanna hosted a top-secret album artwork reveal for Anti at the MAMA Gallery in Los Angeles, where journalists were invited to take part in the unveiling of the Roy Nachum-created artwork for her highly anticipated album.
 Despite having not offered up any details regarding the release date or track listing for her then yet-to-be-released project, Rihanna was seen holding a red balloon in several promotional shots from the event as a nod to Anti‘s unique, braille-inspired cover art.